Seahawks mailbag: With Josh Gordon gone, how will their wide receiver snaps shake out?

 What will the Seahawks do to replace Josh Gordon’s snaps at receiver?
-And how do playoff seedings work?
+And why is Lano Hill ahead of Marquise Blair at safety?

 That and more in our latest Seahawks mailbag.